These blueberry breakfast muffins are healthy, tasty and easy to make! They’re gluten-free, sweetened only with agave nectar and loaded with fruit.

 Use the same quantity of frozen blueberries and stir them into the batter while still frozen solid.
 Adding the blueberries to the mixture when frozen will help prevent your batter from turning purple!
-Cook the blueberries for about 2-3 more minutes to account for the cold berries and take them out when a toothpick inserted into the muffin comes out cleanly.
+Cook the blueberries for about 2-3 more minutes to account for the cold berries and take them out when a toothpick inserted into the muffin comes out clean.

 Making Mini Muffins

-Muffin recipes can easily be adapted to make mini muffins, you just need to keep a few tips in mind.
+Muffin recipes can easily be adapted to make mini muffins.
+You just need to keep a few tips in mind.

-- Use paper mini muffin cups or coat the pan well with cooking spray or melted butter
+- Use paper mini muffin cups or coat the pan well with cooking spray or melted butter.

-- Only fill the mini muffin tin about 1/2 way with the blueberry muffins batter
+- Only fill the mini muffin tin about 1/2 way with the blueberry muffins batter.

-- Cut the baking time in half
+- Cut the baking time in half.

 Variations for Muffin Recipes